intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

 }
 ```

 One way this could get translated to LLVM by the FE is shown below.
-Note that
-the FE could have chosen to use the same access group for A and C.

 ```llvm
 loop: